El Paso County Coliseum: History

 The first event the Coliseum hosted was the El Paso Sheriff's Posse Rodeo in June 1942.
 In 1943, approval was received from Major C.L.
 Whitmarsh to house Italian prisoners of war inside the Coliseum building.
 The prisoners were expected to pick cotton.
 Prisoners were moved to the Coliseum in September 1943, some of them coming from a concentration camp in Lordsburg, New Mexico.
 Concerned El Pasoans donated games and instruments to the prisoners for recreational purposes.
 The Italian prisoners remained in the Coliseum until around March 1944.
 The Texas State Guard used the Coliseum as temporary headquarters in 1946.
 The Coliseum was again used to house people in 1951, this time temporarily sheltering braceros.

 In 1944, El Paso City Council proposed additional civic programs for the Coliseum as the building had not been making a profit.
 Plans to open up the Coliseum to sporting events such as boxing and wrestling was proposed in 1945.
 New speakers were installed for free by the Radio Corporation of America (RCA) in 1946.

+Ike & Tina Turner performed at the Coliseum on July 2, 1966.

 On November 10, 1972, Elvis Presley performed at the coliseum to a sold-out crowd of 9,000.

 The Grateful Dead made their only ever El Paso appearance on November, 23, 1973.

-On May 15, 1975, Fleetwood Mac began their first American tour with newly hired members Stevie Nicks and Lindsey Buckingham at the coliseum, a 128-date tour that stretched well into the following year, in support of their soon-to-be-released self-titled album.
+On May 15, 1975, Fleetwood Mac began their first American tour with newly hired members Stevie Nicks and Lindsey Buckingham at the Coliseum, a 128-date tour that stretched well into the following year, in support of their soon-to-be-released self-titled album.

+On, October 19, 1973, The Jacksons performed at the coliseum as part of The Jackson 5 World Tour which stretched from March 2, 1973 to December 1975, and performed on July 22, 1977.